 The board is satisfied that there is an ongoing process for identifying, evaluating and managing the significant risks faced by the group.

-The key focus areas of the committee during 2017 was the refinement of the risk policy, risk register and the identification of an appropriate risk appetite and risk tolerance threshold.
+The key focus areas of the committee during 2018 related to the refinement of the risk policies and the risk registers as well as the identification of an appropriate risk appetite and risk tolerance threshold.

-The board has delegated oversight of remuneration to RemCom, in accordance with King IV, to ensure fair, transparent and responsible remuneration.
+The board has delegated oversight of remuneration to the RemCom, in accordance with King IV™, to ensure fair, transparent and responsible remuneration.
 All members of RemCom are independent non-executive directors.

-The committee determines and approves the remuneration policy for all employees.
-The group CEO and HR executive attend the meetings by invitation, but do not participate in any deliberations regarding their own remuneration.
+The committee determines and approves the remuneration policy for all employees, and determines the remuneration packages for executive and senior management.
+The group CEO and the group HR executive attend the meetings by invitation, but do not participate in any deliberations regarding their own remuneration.

 NomCom consists of all the non-executive directors and is chaired by the chairman of the board.